arcus-azure/arcus.backgroundjobs/docs/preview/features/databricks/gain-insights.md

 PM > Install-Package Arcus.BackgroundJobs.Databricks
 ```

+> :bulb: With using our [Arcus.Observability.Telemetry.Serilog.Sinks.ApplicationInsights](https://www.nuget.org/packages/Arcus.Observability.Telemetry.Serilog.Sinks.ApplicationInsights/), you can report these Databricks reports as metrics in Application Insights.

 ## Usage
 The background job makes use of the available `DatabricksInfoProvider` to measure and report the finished job outcomes.
 This provider can be used outside the background job environment (ex.
 Azure Functions).